thomas-marquis/ytrack-python-1/subjects/Q01E03_concat_string/README.md

-# Concat string
+# Concatenate string

 ## Instructions

-Create a file `concat_string.py` and create a function `concat` that take 2 string in parameters and concatenate them to one separated with a comma and space: `, `
+Create a file `concat_string.py` and create a function `concat` that expect 2 strings as parameters and concatenate them to one separated with: `, ` (a comma and space).

 ## Usage